Amniote

 Amniotes are tetrapod vertebrate animals belonging to the clade Amniota, a large group that comprises the vast majority of living terrestrial and semiaquatic vertebrates.
 Amniotes evolved from amphibious stem tetrapod ancestors during the Carboniferous period.
-Amniota is defined as the smallest crown clade (the group including all descendants of the last common ancestor) containing humans, the Greek tortoise, and the Nile crocodile.Amniotes represent a crucial evolutionary step in vertebrate history, marking the transition from aquatic to fully terrestrial life.
+Amniota is defined as the smallest crown clade (the group including all descendants of the last common ancestor) containing humans, the Greek tortoise, and the Nile crocodile.
+Amniotes represent a crucial evolutionary step in vertebrate history, marking the transition from aquatic to fully terrestrial life.

-Amniotes are distinguished from the other living tetrapod clade — the non-amniote lissamphibians (frogs/toads, salamanders/newts and caecilians) — by: the development of three extraembryonic membranes (amnion for embryonic protection, chorion for gas exchange, and allantois for metabolic waste disposal or storage); internal fertilization; thicker and keratinized skin; costal respiration (breathing by expanding/constricting the rib cage); the presence of adrenocortical and chromaffin tissues as a discrete pair of glands near their kidneys; more complex kidneys; the presence of an astragalus for better extremity range of motion; the diminished role of skin breathing; and the complete loss of metamorphosis, gills, and lateral lines.
+Amniotes are distinguished from the other living tetrapod clade — the non-amniote lissamphibians (frogs/toads, salamanders/newts and caecilians) — by the development of three extraembryonic membranes (amnion for embryonic protection, chorion for gas exchange, and allantois for metabolic waste disposal or storage), internal fertilization, thicker and keratinized skin, costal respiration (breathing by expanding and constricting the rib cage), the presence of adrenocortical and chromaffin tissues as a discrete pair of glands near their kidneys, more complex kidneys, the presence of an astragalus for better extremity range of motion, the diminished role of skin breathing, and the complete loss of metamorphosis, gills, and lateral lines.

 The presence of an amniotic buffer, of a water-impermeable skin, and of a robust, air-breathing, respiratory system, allow amniotes to live on land as true terrestrial animals.
 Amniotes have the ability to procreate without water bodies.
 Because the amnion and the fluid it secretes shield the embryo from environmental fluctuations, amniotes can reproduce on dry land by either laying shelled eggs (birds, monotremes, and most reptiles), retaining shelled eggs in the mother's body until they hatch (ovoviviparity, in some reptiles), or nurturing fertilized eggs within the mother (viviparity in marsupial and placental mammals).
 This distinguishes amniotes from anamniotes (fish and amphibians) that have to spawn in aquatic environments.
 Most amniotes still require regular access to drinking water for rehydration, like the semiaquatic amphibians do.

 They have better homeostasis in drier environments, and more efficient non-aquatic gas exchange to power terrestrial locomotion, which is facilitated by their astragalus.

-Basal amniotes resembled small lizards and evolved from semiaquatic reptiliomorphs, with fossil evidence suggesting they appeared no later than the earliest Carboniferous or late Devonian period.
+Basal amniotes resembled small lizards and evolved from semiaquatic reptiliomorphs, with fossil evidence suggesting they appeared no later than the late Devonian or earliest Carboniferous period.
 After the Carboniferous rainforest collapse, amniotes spread around Earth's land and became the dominant land vertebrates.